 Federation University Federation recognises that students require key transferable employability skills to prepare them for their future workplace and society.
-FEDTASKS (Transferable Attributes Skills and Knowledge) provide a targeted focus on five key transferable Attributes, Skills, and Knowledge that are be embedded within curriculum, developed gradually towards successful measures and interlinked with cross-discipline and Co-operative Learning opportunities.
+FEDTASKS (Transferable Attributes Skills and Knowledge) provide a targeted focus on five key transferable Attributes, Skills, and Knowledge that are be embedded within curriculum, developed gradually towards successful measures and interlinked with cross-discipline and Cooperative Learning opportunities.
 One or more FEDTASK, transferable Attributes, Skills or Knowledge must be evident in the specified learning outcomes and assessment for each FedUni Unit, and all must be directly assessed in each Course.

-FEDTASK attribute and descriptor Development and acquisition of FEDTASKS in the Unit Learning Outcomes (KSA) Assessment task (AT#) FEDTASK 1 Interpersonal Students will demonstrate the ability to effectively communicate, inter-act and work with others both individually and in groups.
-Students will be required to display skills inperson and/or online in: Using effective verbal and non-verbal communication Listening for meaning and influencing via active listening Showing empathy for others Negotiating and demonstrating conflict resolution skills Working respectfully in cross-cultural and diverse teams.
-Not applicable Not applicable FEDTASK 2 Leadership Students will demonstrate the ability to apply professional skills and behaviours in leading others.
-Students will be required to display skills in: Creating a collegial environment Showing self -awareness and the ability to self-reflect Inspiring and convincing others Making informed decisions Displaying initiative Not applicable Not applicable
+FEDTASK attribute and descriptor Development and acquisition of FEDTASKS in the Unit Learning Outcomes (KSA) Assessment task (AT#) FEDTASK 1 Interpersonal Students at this level will demonstrate an advanced ability in a range of contexts to effectively communicate, interact and work with others both individually and in groups.
+Students will be required to display high level skills in-person and/or online in: • Using and demonstrating a high level of verbal and non-verbal communication • Demonstrating a mastery of listening for meaning and influencing via active listening • Demonstrating and showing empathy for others • High order skills in negotiating and conflict resolution skills\\ • Demonstrating mastery of working respectfully in cross-cultural and diverse teams.
+Not applicable Not applicable FEDTASK 2 Leadership Students at this level will demonstrate a mastery in professional skills and behaviours in leading others. • Creating and sustaining a collegial environment • Demonstrating a high level of self -awareness and the ability to self-reflect and justify decisions • Inspiring and initiating opportunities to lead others • Making informed professional decisions • Demonstrating initiative in new professional situations.

-FEDTASK attribute and descriptor Development and acquisition of FEDTASKS in the Unit Learning Outcomes (KSA) Assessment task (AT#) FEDTASK 3 Critical Thinking and Creativity Students will demonstrate an ability to work in complexity and ambiguity using the imagination to create new ideas.
-Students will be required to display skills in: Reflecting critically Evaluating ideas, concepts and information Considering alternative perspectives to refine ideas Challenging conventional thinking to clarify concepts Forming creative solutions in problem solving.
-Not applicable Not applicable FEDTASK 4 Digital Literacy Students will demonstrate the ability to work fluently across a range of tools, platforms and applications to achieve a range of tasks.
-Students will be required to display skills in: Finding, evaluating, managing, curating, organising and sharing digital information Collating, managing, accessing and using digital data securely Receiving and responding to messages in a range of digital media Contributing actively to digital teams and working groups Participating in and benefiting from digital learning opportunities.
-Not applicable Not applicable FEDTASK 5 Sustainable and Ethical Mindset Students will demonstrate the ability to consider and assess the consequences and impact of ideas and actions in enacting ethical and sustainable decisions.
-Students will be required to display skills in: Making informed judgments that consider the impact of devising solutions in global economic environmental and societal contexts Committing to social responsibility as a professional and a citizen Evaluating ethical, socially responsible and/or sustainable challenges and generating and articulating responses Embracing lifelong, life-wide and life-deep learning to be open to diverse others Implementing required actions to foster sustainability in their professional and personal life.
 Not applicable Not applicable

+FEDTASK attribute and descriptor Development and acquisition of FEDTASKS in the Unit Learning Outcomes (KSA) Assessment task (AT#) FEDTASK 3 Critical Thinking and Creativity Students at this level will demonstrate high level skills in working in complexity and ambiguity using the imagination to create new ideas.
+Students will be required to display skills in: • Reflecting critically to generate and consider complex ideas and concepts at an abstract level • Analysing complex and abstract ideas, concepts and information • Communicate alternative perspectives to justify complex ideas • Demonstrate a mastery of challenging conventional thinking to clarify complex concepts • Forming creative solutions in problem solving to new situations for further learning.
+Not applicable Not applicable FEDTASK 4 Digital Literacy Students at this level will demonstrate the ability to work competently across a wide range of tools, platforms and applications to achieve a range of tasks.
+Students will be required to display skills in: • Mastering, exploring, evaluating, managing, curating, organising and sharing digital information professionally • Collating, managing complex data, accessing and using digital data securely • Receiving and responding professionally to messages in a range of professional digital media • Contributing competently and professionally to digital teams and working groups • Participating at a high level in digital learning opportunities.
+Not applicable Not applicable FEDTASK 5 sustainable and Ethical Mindset tainable environmental and societal contexts • Professionally committing to the Not applicable